Weald-Creative/Kairos-SDK-iOS/README.md

 Kairos SDK (iOS)
 ==============

-The iOS wrapper for the Kairos facial recognition API.

-# Guide
 Kairos is the easist way include face-recognition technology in your iOS apps.
-This document shows you how to integrate the Kairos SDK into your own iOS app.
+This is the iOS wrapper for the Kairos Face-Recognition API.
+The package includes both the SDK as well as an example app project.
+Continue reading to learn how to integrate the Kairos SDK into your own iOS app.